danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/01 Create and connect to an Azure Database for MySQL Single Server/readme.md

 1. Connect to Microsoft Azure Portal

    Open Microsoft Edge and navigate to the [Azure Portal](http://ms.portal.azure.com) to connect to Microsoft Azure Portal.
-Login with your subscriptions credential.
+Login with your subscriptions credentials.

- 1. Create Azure Database for MySQL Resource
+ 1. Create an Azure Database for MySQL Resource

    Click on **+ Create a resource** in the upper-left corner of the portal